platformspec/site/docs/project/roadmap.md

 In no particular order:

 * Designing the "Governance and Compliance" section of The Platform Specification.
-* Designing the "Developer Services & Enablement" section of The Platform Spefification.
+* Designing the "Developer Services & Enablement" section of The Platform Specification.
-* SDK -- Golang Platform Specification Model Library.
+* SDK — Golang Platform Specification Model Library.
-* SDK -- Python Platform Specification Model Library.
+* SDK — Python Platform Specification Model Library.
 * Example Platform definitions, with diagrams and descriptions.

 ## Future Priorities